aisiwonhae29/PMP/a0_practicemakeperfect/roadmap.md

 - security
 - truncate (sql)
 - architecture
+- mdn javascript course
+- package dependency(all steps and control number of project if it can)
 - dsl:Domain-Specific Language - refers to a programming lanuguage or syntax tailored to a specific domain or problem space
 - pm2: single thread management program
 - passport